 - About the Example Design

-- Enable the On-Board 10 MHz Oscillator
+- Enable the On-Board 10 MHz Oscillator (T120 BGA324 Board)

+- Enable the LPDDR4x Memory (Ti180 M484 Board)

 - Installing USB Drivers

 - Program the Development Board

-Before working with software code, Efinix recommends that you program your board with an RTL design that instantiates the Sapphire SoC.
+Before working with software code, recommends that you program your board with an RTL design that instantiates the Sapphire SoC.
 When you generate the Sapphire SoC with the IP Manager, you can optionally generate an example Efinity® project and bitstream file to get you started quickly.